Declan446/irish-recipes/README.md

 **Materialize was a big part of the project in the early stages of but had to be scraped because it was conflicting with bootstrap**

+ # Testing:
+ I tested my web application on google chrome, internet explorer, firefox and safari and found no problems displaying the web application in any browser.
+The web application was also tested on all screen sizes.
+* Galaxy S5 = No problems.
+* Pixel 2 and 2 XL = No problems.
+* Iphone 5 = No problems.
+* Iphone 6/7/8 = No problems.
+* Iphone 5 = No problems.
+* Ipads = No problems

+ **Although no problems occured with the final testing of the web application, there were huge problems with the web application on mobile sceen views when Bootstrap and Materialize were running together.
+For this reason Materialize was scrapped.Bootstrap was kept because the clean blog theme was used and this is a Bootstrap theme.
+  To rectify this problem all Materialize components were removed and replaced with Bootstrap one's.
+  Due to these problems the web application took a lot longer then expected but it was a great lesson to learn the hard way because i now have a much better understanding of Materialize and Bootstrap frameworks.**